systemli/userli/UPGRADE.md

 # Upgrade documentation

+## Upgrade from 3.0.0 or lower

+The new twofactor authentication (2FA) feature requires the database schema to be updated:

+    ALTER TABLE virtual_users
+    ADD totp_secret VARCHAR(255) DEFAULT NULL;

 ## Upgrade from 2.6.1 or lower

 The new OpenPGP WKD feature requires GnuPG (>=2.1.14) to be installed.